lambday/tesseract/README.md

 Tesseract
 =========

-Tesseract is a work-in-progress library for performing diverse feature selection for linear regression problems using spectral regularizers.
+Tesseract is a library for performing diverse feature selection for linear regression problems using spectral regularizers.

 Instruction
 ===========